lz2510/Tech/Behavior.md

 3. many tech companies in berlin
 4. friend moved and post articles, cycle culture, beautiful nature, work life balance culture

-### What’s your ideal role in your next company?
+### What’s your ideal role in your next company? or What are you looking for in a job?

-- First of all, divise culture.
-I am from China, Asian.
-I want my next company have more nationalities.
+- First of all, diverse cultures.
+I am from China, Asia.
+I want my next company to have more nationalities.
-- The second, from the technology perspective.
-I want my next company follow the best pratices in engineering industry.
+- The second is from the technology perspective.
+I want my next company to follow the best practices in the engineering industry.
 For example, the SOLID principle in OOP.

 ### Why do you want to work here?